SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 This directory contains the following files

+1. <b>bridge.js</b> - This file contains the NodeJS server which will listen to requests from the CL node
+2. <b>controller.js</b> - This file contains the controller which will query the chain for rounds and prices
-1. <b>middleware.js</b> - This file contains all the necessary code and functions for the middleware
+3. <b>middleware.js</b> - This file contains all the necessary code and functions for the middleware
-2. <b>monitor.js</b> - This file contains all the necessary code and functions for monitoring the oracle network
+4. <b>monitor.js</b> - This file contains all the necessary code and functions for monitoring the oracle network

 ##### lib